Rallying-Ogier wins his eighth WRC title as Toyota are also crowned | Sports-Games

 Rallying-Ogier wins his eighth WRC title as Toyota are also crowned

+The 37-year-old Frenchman won the season-ending Monza Rally in northern Italy ahead of Welsh team mate Elfyn Evans, his only title rival, after they were separated by just half a second overnight.
+"Somehow you feel empty because it’s been such an exhausting season like always, where you need to put so much into it to win the championship," said Ogier of his final title campaign.

-Sebastien Ogier won his eighth world rally championship in nine years on Sunday while the Frenchman's Toyota team clinched the manufacturers' title.
-The 37-year-old won the season-ending Monza Rally in northern Italy with Welsh team mate Elfyn Evans, his only title rival, finishing as runner-up after they were separated by just half a second overnight.
+Sebastien Ogier won his eighth world rally championship in nine years on Sunday while his Toyota team clinched the manufacturers' title with a one-two finish.
+The 37-year-old Frenchman won the season-ending Monza Rally in northern Italy ahead of Welsh team mate Elfyn Evans, his only title rival, after they were separated by just half a second overnight.

+"Somehow you feel empty because it’s been such an exhausting season like always, where you need to put so much into it to win the championship," said Ogier of his final title campaign.
+"But we do it for moments like this.

+"The emotion is even stronger knowing it’s the end of my journey with (co-driver) Julien (Ingrassia).
+We could never have dreamed of a better way for it to end."
+Ogier is the second most successful driver in the sport's history after retired nine-times world champion and compatriot Sebastien Loeb.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)